ediarum/ediarum.WEB/APPCONF.md

 - `name` name of the object type.
 Can be used in the frontend.
 - `collection` a relative path to the collection or to a resource where to search for objects.
 It mustn't contain an upward pointing path like `/../`.
 - one or more `item/namespace` with `@id` defines a namespace used in the following XPath expressions. `@id` defines the ns prefix.
-- `item/root` XPath expression of the root element of every object.
+- `item/root` QName expression of the root element of every object.
 It only must contain a qualified name, e.g. `tei:TEI`.
 - `item/condition` optional XPath expression of type boolean to define only some of the defined nodes as objects.
 - `item/id` XPath expression where to find the ID of an object.
 This is also used as a ID property (see below).
 - `label` with `@type` a XPath or XQuery expression to define the label of the object. `@type` must be `xpath` or `xquery`.
 A XQuery is always a function with one node as parameter: `function($node) { ... }`.